Immunotherapy

 Using Your Immune System to Fight Cancer

-At Sanford Cancer, you have the option of immunotherapy – boosting your body’s immune system to fight cancer.
+At Sanford, you have the option of immunotherapy – boosting your body’s immune system to fight cancer.

 Immunotherapy, also called biologic therapy or biotherapy, may be used to: